 Reactive Attachment Disorder: Causes, Symptoms, And Treatment

-Reactive attachment disorder is a rare and unfamiliar mental health condition that is found in children, and it occurs when strong, healthy bonds are not being formed between a caregiver and a child.
+Reactive attachment disorder is a rare and unfamiliar mental health condition that is found in children.
+It occurs when strong, healthy bonds are not being formed between a caregiver and a child.
 There are many ways that this can affect young people negatively.
 This article will discuss in more detail how reactive attachment disorder manifests, its symptoms, and what kinds of treatments are available.

 What Is Reactive Attachment Disorder (RAD) And What Causes It?

-As mentioned earlier, reactive attachment disorder can be summed up by there being a lack of an emotional bond between a caregiver, such as a biological or adoptive parent, and a child.
-This situation can happen due to the absence of a stable caregiver, neglect, and abuse, whether it is physically or emotionally.
+As mentioned earlier, reactive attachment disorder can be summed up as a lack of an emotional bond between a caregiver and a child.
+This situation can happen due to the absence of a stable caregiver, neglect, and abuse (either physical or emotional).
 These factors can be known as pathogenic care.

 Here are a few different possible scenarios that can cause RAD: